nopnop2002/Arduino-STM32-CAN/stm32g431/README.md

 	The original support only NUCLEO-G431KB.
 	This example support Generic STM32G431 Development board.

-- Normal operation mode
-	The original support only CAN FD operation.
-	We need a transceiver that supports CAN FD, such as the TJA1441AT.
-	This example support Normal operation and CAN FD operation.
-	When using Normal operation, we can use transceivers that do not support CAN FD, such as the MCP2551.

 - CAN port
 	The original support PA11/PA12 and PB8/PB9.
 	This example support PA11/PA12,PB8/PB9 and PD0/PD1.